The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: Witt and Virasoro representations

 The next proposition gives the explicit expression for $\cL_0$, $\bar \cL_0$, $\cL_{-1}$ and $\bar \cL_{-1}$, which will be of use in the sequel.
-We mention that expressions with a similar flavour have been given for Kirillov's operators; see for instance \cite[(7-0') and (7-1')]{Kirillov98} and recall that the difference with our setup has been described after Theorem \ref{T:intro_virasoro}.
+We mention that expressions with a similar flavour have been given for Kirillov's operators; see for instance \cite[(7-0') and (7-1')]{Kirillov98} and recall that the difference with our setup is explained in Section~\ref{subsec:comparison}.

 \begin{proposition} We have

 where we have set $a_0=1$. \end{proposition}